fexmetrica/fex-metrica/README.md

 ENV["CXX"] = "/usr/bin/clang++ -stdlib=libstdc++"
 ```

 Save, and close the .rb file.
-Now you need to install OpenCv.
+Now you need to install OpenCV.
 You can use the following command (which will also install several dependencies, including [ffmpeg](https://www.ffmpeg.org)):

 ```
 brew install --with-ffmpeg --build-from-source --fresh -vd homebrew/science/opencv